 Electing not to renew the management agreement without cause would be difficult and costly for us.
-With the consent of the majority of our independent directors, we may elect not to renew our management agreement after the initial term of the management agreement, which expires on May 20, 2011, or upon the expiration of any automatic renewal term, both upon 180-days prior written notice.
-If we elect to not renew the agreement because of a decision by our Board of Directors that the management fee is unfair, our Manager has the right to renegotiate a mutually agreeable management fee.
-If we elect to not renew the management agreement without cause, we are required to pay our Manager a termination fee equal to three times the average annual management fee earned by our Manager during the prior 24-month period immediately preceding the most recently completed month prior to the effective date of termination.
+With the consent of the majority of our independent directors, we may elect not to renew our management agreement after the initial term of the management agreement, which expires on , 2011, or upon the expiration of any automatic renewal term, both upon 180-days prior written notice.
+If we elect to not renew the agreement because of a decision by our Board of Directors that the base management fee or the incentive compensation is unfair, our Manager has the right to renegotiate a mutually agreeable base management fee or incentive compensation.
+If we elect to not renew the management agreement without cause, we are required to pay our Manager a termination fee equal to three times the sum of (a) the average annual base management fee and (b) the average annual incentive compensation earned by our Manager during the prior 24-month period immediately preceding the most recently completed calendar quarter prior to the date of termination.
 These provisions may increase the effective cost to us of electing to not renew the management agreement.

-Our Manager's management fee is payable regardless of our performance.
+Our Manager's base management fee is payable regardless of our performance.

-Our Manager is entitled to receive a management fee from us that is based on the amount of our equity (as defined in the management agreement), regardless of the performance of our investment portfolio.
-For example, we would pay our Manager a management fee for a specific period even if we experienced a net loss during the same period.
+Our Manager is entitled to receive a base management fee from us that is based on the amount of our equity (as defined in the management agreement), regardless of the performance of our investment portfolio.
+For example, we would pay our Manager a base management fee for a specific period even if we experienced a net loss during the same period.
 Our Manager's entitlement to substantial nonperformance-based compensation may reduce its incentive to devote sufficient time and effort to seeking investments that provide attractive risk-adjusted returns for our investment portfolio.
 This in turn could harm our ability to make distributions to our stockholders and the market price of our common stock.